jamesdmorgan/jamesdmorgan.github.io/_posts/2014-04-03-custom-maven-plugins.md

 Ivy also had issues with classifiers, which helped change the approach.
 <br/><br/>
 All non-standard parts of the build were now handled by a collection of Ant tasks.
-This was necessary since I was building applications that has no Maven support.
+This was necessary since I was building applications that have no Maven support.
 The Ant scripts were released to a shared NFS partition.
 They weren't properly versioned and really needed to be consumed as a Maven dependency.

 # Building on top of Ant